rumble19/quick-question/README.md

 ## Acknowledgments

 - Built with [Claude](https://www.anthropic.com/) by Anthropic
-- Inspired by the need for quick terminal-based AI assistance
+- Inspired by the need for something simpler.

 ---